GerritCodeReview/k8s-gerrit/helm-charts/gerrit-master/docs/nfs-provisioner.md

 ## Prerequisites

 This guide will use Helm to install the NFS-provisioner.
-Thus, Helm and Tiller will have to be installed.
+Thus, Helm has to be installed.

 ## Installing the nfs-server-provisioner chart